uchy4life/Uche_Portfolio/README.md

 Outlier Removal: Identifying and removing any transactions with extreme quantities (such as those exceeding 200 units) to prevent data skewing.
 There were no missing data
 ### Exploratory Data Analysis (EDA)
-- I visualize and summarize sales trends over time, revealing a noticeable increase in chip purchases leading up to Christmas, followed by a drop on Christmas Day (due to store closures).
+- Visualized and summarized sales trends over time, revealing a noticeable increase in chip purchases leading up to christmas, followed by a drop on christmas day (due to store closures).
 This seasonal insight is valuable for understanding peak sales periods and planning stock or promotions.
 ![alt text](https://github.com/uchy4life/Uche_Portfolio/blob/main/Unknown.png)     ![alt text](https://github.com/uchy4life/Uche_Portfolio/blob/main/Unknown)

 ### Feature Engineering
-To enhance the dataset, I create two new features:
+To enhance the dataset,two new features were created:
 Pack Size: Extracting the chip pack size from product names.
 Brand: Parsing product names to create a brand column, then standardizing brand names for consistency.
 ### Customer Segment Analysis
-With the data prepped, I merge the customer and transaction datasets, allowing for segmentation analysis by customer life stage and spending category.
+With the data prepped,the customer and transaction datasets was merged, allowing for segmentation analysis by customer life stage and spending category.

 ![alt text](https://github.com/uchy4life/Uche_Portfolio/blob/main/Unknown-2)